Open-Source-Compliance/package-analysis/README.md

 You can also visit our [website](https://www.osselot.org/index.php)

+In case you want to use the artifacts in a more automated way we provide also a state of the art [REST API](https://wiki.osselot.org/index.php/REST)

 ## Provided artifacts

 The analysis results are provided in the "analysed-packages" directory.
 Usually two artifacts are provided - a SPDX tag-value file and a ready to use OSS-disclosure file.
 The main difference between both is that the tag-value files can be used and integrated in the build process in a way that only the licenses of those files are considered which will end up in the build artifact.
 Furthermore the tag-value files contain notes on license conclusions to make decisions transparent if necessary.
 The OSS-disclosure files contain all applicable licenses and all copyright notices of the entire package.
 Additionally to this the OSS-disclosure files contain "acknowledgment texts" if such an acknowledgment is required by the license.